datajerk/ctf-write-ups/wpictf2020/dorsia4/README.md

 ![](dprintf.png)

 THAT!!! is what I missed.
-I'm writing this walkthrough as we way to remind myself to _try harder_.
+I'm writing this walkthrough as way to remind myself to _try harder_.

 > Too long?
 Bored?
 Then click [exploit.py](exploit.py).